-The Hive is a network of co-working spaces with a presence in Sai Kung, Wan Chai and Kennedy Town.
-They provide hot desks, dedicated desks and meeting rooms, and can give small businesses a business address and post box.
+The Hive is a network of 10 co-working spaces with a presence in Central, Sai Kung, Wan Chai, Sheung Wan and beyond.
+This facility provides hot desks, dedicated desks and meeting rooms, plus they can give small businesses a business address and post box.
 They also have coffee lounges and events spaces at their branches, where they screen films and offer networking and workshop opportunities.
-They cater for creatives with the Hive Studios which provides a facilities for photographers and the MakerHive, which combines a workshop and workspace, making it popular with designers and architects.
+The Hive caters for creatives with the Hive Studios which provides a facilities for photographers and the MakerHive, which combines a workshop and workspace, making it popular with designers and architects.

 The Garage Society

-The Garage Society has three branches on Hong Kong Island – at Sai Ying Pun, Central and Sheung Wan.
+The Garage Society has four branches on Hong Kong Island – at Sai Ying Pun, Central, Wan Chai, and Sheung Wan.
 They take their name from game-changing companies that began in a garage, such as Google.
-By joining their “community” you can not only access their network of co-working spaces, but their programs to support businesses in the start-up community through the Garage Academy.
-They host weekly events and they also have regular workshops from one of their members, General Assembly, which offers a huge range of courses suitable to starts-ups and those working in digital and tech fields.
+Join The Garage Society and you can access their network of co-working spaces and the Garage Academy.
+This is their programs to support businesses in the start-up community.
+They host weekly events and they also have regular workshops from one of their members, General Assembly.
+General Assembly offers a huge range of courses suitable to starts-ups and those working in digital and tech fields.

-Kowloon-side start-ups will appreciate the convenience of ooosh, which offers hot desks for “solopreneurs”, as well as private desks, office space and meeting rooms.
+Kowloon-side start-ups will appreciate the convenience of Ooosh.
+These guys offer hot desks for “solopreneurs”, as well as private desks, office space and meeting rooms.
 Amenities include 24-hour access, free wifi, coffee, snack bar, lockers and standing workspaces.
 They also provide support to start-ups with advice and information about funding.
 Community members can take advantage of regular events held at the space, which is walking distance from Lai Chi Kok station.

 The Loft is located in San Po Kong, near Diamond Hill MTR station.
-It offers monthly hot desk, work station and office membership, as well as monthly part-time membership for 10 weekdays a month, and day passes.
+It offers monthly hot desk, work station and office membership, as well as monthly part-time membership and day passes.
 They offer wifi services, 24-hour access, a communal reception, mail service and a business address to new businesses.
-They also have a sunny terrace and a barbecue court, and offer a schedule of talks and events aimed to support and educate new businesses.
+They also have a sunny terrace and a barbecue court!
+The Loft offers a schedule of talks and events aimed to support and educate new businesses.

 Everest Serviced Offices

 Everest Serviced Offices offers support to small-to-medium enterprises, which are defined as business with less than 50 employees.
-They have a typical co-working space in Central, which suits sole or small operators with services such as a receptionist to answer calls and a business address.
+They have a co-working space in Central, which offers sole/small operators services such as a receptionist and a business address.
 In addition, they also offer fully-equipped offices at locations across the city to suit all budgets, sizes and business types.
-They have meeting rooms and a business lounge which is great for business travelers transiting through Hong Kong.
+They have meeting rooms and a business lounge which is great for business travellers transiting through Hong Kong.
 Everest also offers a document management and storage service.